csantill/-DataAnalytics-ETL-Project/README.md

 link: https://www.kaggle.com/sobhanmoosavi/us-accidents

+This US Accidents data is from an API

 APD Traffic Fatality Data for 2015 to 2018 from austintexas.gov

 https://data.austintexas.gov/browse?q=APD%20Traffic%20fatality&sortBy=relevance

-all data is provided in .csv format.
+This APD Traffic Fatality Data is in .csv format.

 Import the US accident data, the 4 years of APD Traffic Fatality data into Jupiter Notebook.